teojunda/tp/docs/DeveloperGuide.md

 Furthermore, we will loosen the restrictions on names to allow the '/' character.
 This will allow the TA Toolkit to accept legal names containing the '/' character.

+### Better email validation

+**Background**: Currently, our system validates email addresses using the format local-part@domain, with specific restrictions for both parts to identify and reject invalid emails.

+**Issue**: This validation method does not strictly adhere to the IETF standards for email addresses.
+Consequently, our application may incorrectly deem invalid emails as valid.
+For instance, an email like a@12.34 may pass validation despite having a domain that violates IETF standards.
+Furthermore, while our validation accommodates formats commonly used by major email service providers like Google, Outlook, Hotmail, and Yahoo, the IETF's standards are more inclusive and may recognize additional formats.

+**Enhancement**: To address this issue, we aim to enhance our email validation process to align more closely with IETF standards and specific RFCs such as RFC3696, RFC5322, and RFC6854.
+This upgrade be able to accurately identify valid and invalid email addresses.

 ### Better identification of unique students

 **Background**: Currently, TA Toolkit does not have a unique identifier to identify unique students.